 H. SETTING THE FIRE.
 Check the flue damper to be sure it is fully open.
 Place crumpled or twisted paper under the Grate.
 Loosely arrange kindling or small pieces of wood to form a layer above the paper.
-Place three logs in a rough pyramid as shown in Figure 21, being sure to allow free air space between the logs.
+Place three logs in a rough pyramid as shown in Figure 20, being sure to allow free air space between the logs.
 Small sticks of wood may be used to separate the logs.
+Use only solid wood fuel or a listed decorative gas appliance.
+Do not use a fireplace insert or other products not specified for use with this fireplace.
 NOTE: When heated the first time, the temperature of the fireplace must be raised gradually, to prevent moisture within the refractory from causing cracks, and to allow the binders in the insulation to dissipate.

 NEVER USE GASOLINE, GASOLINE-TYPE LANTERN FUEL, KEROSENE, CHARCOAL LIGHTER FLUID, OR SIMILAR LIQUIDS TO START OR 'FRESHEN UP' A FIRE IN THIS FIREPLACE.
-KEEP ALL SUCH LIQUIDS WELL AWAY FROM THE FIREPLACE WHILE IT IS IN USE TO AVOID THE RISK OF FIRE
+KEEP ALL SUCH LIQUIDS WELL AWAY FROM THE FIREPLACE WHILE IT IS IN USE TO AVOID THE RISK OF FIRE.

-- I. DISPOSAL OF ASHES.
+I. DISPOSAL OF ASHES.
 Ashes should be placed in a metal container with a tight-fitting lid.
 The closed container of ashes should be placed on a non-combustible floor or on the ground, well away from all combustible materials, pending final disposal.
-If the ashes are disposed of by burial in soil or otherwise locally dispersed, they should be retained in the closed container until all cinders have thoroughly cooled. - J. GLASS DOORS.
+If the ashes are disposed of by burial in soil or otherwise locally dispersed, they should be retained in the closed container until all cinders have thoroughly cooled.

+J. GLASS DOORS.
 Most efficient fireplace operation using Glass Doors is with the Doors open.
 When the fireplace is not in use, Glass Doors will prevent loss of room heat through the chimney.
-Only HEATILATOR® Glass Doors, Catalog Numbers GD36A, GD36B or GD36T may be used on the HD36A or HD36Al.
-Glass Doors, Catalog Numbers GD42A or GD42B may be used on the HD42A or HD42Al.
+Only HEATILATOR® Glass Doors, Catalog Numbers GD36A, GD36B, GA36A, GA36B, C1136A, C1136B, C1136C, C2136A, C2136B, C2136C, D1136B and D2136B, may be used.